hypernyan/eth_vlg/src/tcp/README.md

 - TCP packet assembler `tcp_vlg_tx`,
 - TCP core `tcp_vlg_core`;
 The `tcp_vlg_core` is further split into three modules:
-- TCP receive control `tcp_rx_ctrl`,
+- TCP receive control `tcp_rx_ctl`,
-- TCP transmit control `tcp_tx_ctrl`,
+- TCP transmit control `tcp_tx_ctl`,
 - TCP engine `tcp_vlg_engine`;
 Interfaces are defined in `tcp_vlg_if.sv`.
 ## TCP receive control
 TCP receive control keeps track of incomming packets by updating acknowledgement number.
-When receving a packet, `tcp_rx_ctrl` will update acknowledgement number if all previous data was received, and will output received data.
+When receving a packet, `tcp_rx_ctl` will update acknowledgement number if all previous data was received, and will output received data.
 This sequence number is then passed to `tcp_vlg_engine` and updated to `TCB`.
 The sequence number is initialized by `tcp_vlg_engine` during connection establishment.
-All interaction between `tcp_vlg_engine` and `tcp_rx_ctrl` is performed within `rx_ctrl` instance of `buf_ctrl` interface with modport containing receive-specific control signals.
+All interaction between `tcp_vlg_engine` and `tcp_rx_ctl` is performed within `rx_ctl` instance of `buf_ctl` interface with modport containing receive-specific control signals.
-TCP transmit control is the transmission queue of the TCP connection. `tcp_tx_ctrl` aquires data directly from user logic, and stores, transmits or retransmits it. `tcp_tx_ctrl` contains two types of RAM: packet information (i.e.: packet's sequence number, )
+TCP transmit control is the transmission queue of the TCP connection. `tcp_tx_ctl` aquires data directly from user logic, and stores, transmits or retransmits it. `tcp_tx_ctl` contains two types of RAM: packet information (i.e.: packet's sequence number, )
 ## TCP transmit control
-- `tcp_vlg_tx_ctrl` is the transmission control block.
+- `tcp_vlg_tx_ctl` is the transmission control block.
 It holds TCP transmission buffer data and handles retransmission events,
 ## TCP engine
 TCP engine contains the main TCP state machine. `tcp_vlg_engine` is responsible for main TCP logic: connection establishment, termination and events.
 Events are generated in `tcp_vlg_evt` by using timers and keeping track of incoming packets.
-User has control over TCP via `tcp_ctrl` interface direcrly wired to `tcp_vlg_engine` and may set local and remote port (in case of active connection), start listening (passive or server mode) or try to establish a connection (active or clinet mode) to a specified IP, abort connection and monitor connection status. epending on whether the server was listening (waiting for SYN packet) or connecting actively by sending SYN packet to a specified ip:port pair, connection will be performed differently as a server or client.
-The signals to control TCP are presented in `tcp_ctrl` interface.
+User has control over TCP via `tcp_ctl` interface direcrly wired to `tcp_vlg_engine` and may set local and remote port (in case of active connection), start listening (passive or server mode) or try to establish a connection (active or clinet mode) to a specified IP, abort connection and monitor connection status. epending on whether the server was listening (waiting for SYN packet) or connecting actively by sending SYN packet to a specified ip:port pair, connection will be performed differently as a server or client.
+The signals to control TCP are presented in `tcp_ctl` interface.
-Either way, while performing the TCP three-way-handshake THS, a Transmission Control Block structure `tcb` is generated by `tcp_vlg_engine`, sequence number is initialized in `tcp_tx_ctrl` and acknowledgement number in `tcp_rx_ctrl` by `tcp_vlg_engine`.
+Either way, while performing the TCP three-way-handshake THS, a Transmission Control Block structure `tcb` is generated by `tcp_vlg_engine`, sequence number is initialized in `tcp_tx_ctl` and acknowledgement number in `tcp_rx_ctl` by `tcp_vlg_engine`.
 When preforming the THS, TCB is filled with ports, IP and MAC addresses for future reference, sequence number is generated by a pseudo-random number generator and acknowledgement number is derived from remote seq.
-After the main FSM results in established state, local Seq and Ack numbers begin to update from `tcp_tx_ctrl` and `tcp_rx_ctrl` respectively.
+After the main FSM results in established state, local Seq and Ack numbers begin to update from `tcp_tx_ctl` and `tcp_rx_ctl` respectively.
 Data is transferred with a seperate `tcp_data` interface.
 ### Transmission Control Block
 Transmission Control Block `tcb` is a struct of type `tcb_t` described in `tcp_vlg_pkg`.
 It contatins infrormation on current connection: